 Whilst Northern Ireland will still be part of the United Kingdom post-Brexit, it might be worth considering to sign up for the Trader Support Service (TSS), which will be handling all the new processes arising under the Northern Ireland Protocol from 1st January 2021.
 This can ease the worries of business owners when they are trading between Northern Ireland and Great Britain, as they know they will always have support and guidance on hand, should they ever need it.
 And as an added benefit – it’s for free!

 Here at Animo we understand that the above mentioned may come across overwhelming and confusing for many businesses.
-So if you do have any worries or queries about anything mentioned above, or are in need of any other business support, get in touch with us today, via our contact form below, by calling us on +44 (0) 1268 760245 or by sending an email to firstname.lastname@example.org, where a member of our team will be happy to assist you.
+So if you do have any worries or queries about anything mentioned above, or are in need of any other business support, get in touch with us today, via our contact form below, by calling us on +44 (0) 1268 760245 or by sending an email to email@example.com, where a member of our team will be happy to assist you.
+For more information on how to prepare for the end of the transition period and with a full, external border to the EU, check out the government guidance on the key changes for businesses.